superfaceai/docs/docs/index.md

 💸 Developing integrations over and over is expensive.
 Use integrations developed by others as you use NPM packages or Crates.

+🔐 You data are safe, Superface isn't acting like proxy.

+🎓 This approach gives you a framework to decouple lifecycle of your application and integrations it uses.

 💥 Ready for more?
 Use advanced features like provider failover and Monitoring.

-🔐 You data are safe, Superface isn't acting like proxy.

 🧐 Superface is a language and a protocol for abstracting integrations to application use-cases.
 It allows use-case discovery and distribution of integration code at runtime.

-🎓 This approach gives you a framework to decouple lifecycle of your application and integrations it uses.

 ## Fast track ⏱️

-Easiest way to start with existing use-case.
-Lets say, you want show what weather is in Prague.
+Easiest way to start is with [OneSDK](https://github.com/superfaceai/one-sdk-js) for Node.js and with existing use-case.
+Lets say, you want see what repositories Superface has on GitHub.

-Install [Node.js](https://nodejs.org/en/download/) and create new project
+Install [Node.js](https://nodejs.org/en/download/) and create new project:

 ```shell
 mkdir my_project